7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 6. Visual planning and bulk upload

-7. Analytics that inform your next post
+7. Analytics that shape your next post

 The 7 best Hopper HQ alternatives in 2026